varda/varda/doc/rest-api/manual.rst

 ----------------

 A tasked resource is a type of resource associated with a server task.
-This task is scheduled upon creation of a new resource instance (i.e., via a `POST` request on the corresponding collection resource).
+This task is submitted upon creation of a new resource instance (i.e., via a `POST` request on the corresponding collection resource).

 Information on the server task can be obtained with a `GET` request on the instance resource.
-A task can be re-scheduled by setting the `state` field to the empty object in a `PATCH` request (this requires the `admin` role).
+A task can be resubmitted by setting its `state` field to `submitted` in a `PATCH` request (this requires the `admin` role).

 Representation